Class: CloudEvents::Event::V1

 #data_schema ⇒ URI? (readonly) Also known as: dataschema

-field as a URI
+The optional dataschema field as a URI object, or nil if the

 field is absent.